code-yesiam/dio_cybersec/README.md

-# Phishing model with Kali Linux to capture email and passwords from Facebook login
+# Phishing model with Kali Linux to capture credentials from Facebook login

 This project was made with Dio, who had created a cybersec training with Cassiano Peres.
 A great instructor, by the way.